Starrcade '85: The Gathering: Event

 The main event was between Dusty Rhodes and Ric Flair for the NWA World Heavyweight Championship.
-Rhodes had the early advantage by performing bionic elbows.
+Rhodes took the early advantage with a series of bionic elbows.
 Rhodes targeted Flair's right foot and sent it into the ringpost.
-After throwing Flair down from the top turnbuckle, Rhodes attempted to apply the figure four leglock.
+After throwing Flair from the top turnbuckle, Rhodes attempted to apply the figure four leglock.
 Flair kicked him off, and Rhodes hurt his injured left ankle.
 Flair failed to apply the figure four leglock, and Rhodes sent Flair outside.
 Rhodes sent Flair's head into the ringpost and guard rail, and performed a diving crossbody and mounted punches.
 Rhodes then missed a kick with his left foot, and Flair gained the advantage.
 Flair targeted the left leg, and applied the figure four leglock.
 Flair broke the hold when Rhodes rolled onto his stomach.
 After exchanging attacks, Rhodes performed a clothesline, and pulled Flair into the referee, knocking him outside the ring.
-Rhodes applied the figure four leglock, as Ole and Arn Anderson came down to interfere.
+Rhodes applied the figure four leglock, as the Andersons came out to interfere.
 Rhodes kicked Arn out, but Ole performed a high knee to Rhodes from behind.
-A new referee came down to officiate, and as Flair picked up Rhodes, Rhodes pinned him with an inside cradle to win the match and the title.
+A new referee came in to officiate, and as Flair picked up Rhodes, Rhodes pinned him with an inside cradle to win the match and the title.